jimbaker/tagstr/docs/pep.rst

 example: SQL injection attacks, also known as the `Bobby Tables problem <https://xkcd.com/327/>`_.

-Interception unsafe interpolations, in fact, was the primary motivation for :pep:501.
+Intercepting unsafe interpolations, in fact, was the primary motivation for :pep:`501`.

 Transformations
 ---------------